-Fact: Often this is used to silence the survivor.
+Fact: Often the presence of physical or physiological signs of sexual arousal before, during, or after an assault does not make the encounter consensual.
+This explanation of events is often used to silence the survivor.
 Physical and physiological signs of sexual arousal, including orgasm, vaginal lubrication, erection or ejaculation may result from physical contact or even extreme stress.
 These responses do not mean that someone wanted or enjoyed the assault.

-Fact: Sexual assault is any unwanted sexual contact obtained without consent through coercion, intimidation, the use of force or threats, choosing to disregard someone’s “No”, not respecting someone’s personal boundaries, and not checking in.
+Fact: Sexual assault is any unwanted sexual contact obtained without consent through coercion, intimidation, the use of force or threats, choosing to disregard someone’s “No”, not respecting someone’s personal boundaries, and not checking in or confirming consent.

 Fact: Just because someone has accepted money or an exchange for a particular sexual act does not mean they have consented to further sexual acts.
 A sex worker, just like anyone else, always has the right to say no and can retract their consent at any time.
 Additionally, consent can never be implied or obtained through threats or intimidation.